 Not any alternative version will do, though, say the studies.
 It should anchor itself in details which are commonly acknowledged to be true and then aim to comprehensively connect those details in a story of cause-and-effect.
 This is necessary because even when we’re given corrective information, the previous malicious stuff continues to influence us if it ties together the known events more neatly.

 Consumer psychologists distinguish guilt from shame.
 With guilt, the person acknowledges they’ve done something wrong.
 With shame, the added element is that the person believes others hold them responsible.
 Researchers at RTI International in San Francisco, George Washington University, and University of Pennsylvania, motivated study participants to experience either guilt or shame.
-Compared to those induced to feel guilty, people induced to feel ashamed were more likely to express anger.
+Compared to those induced to feel guilty, people induced to feel shame were more likely to express anger.
 They were irritated at what they perceived as efforts to manipulate them.
 Shame backfired.

 Navigate toward guilt and away from shame with the message, “You’ve been fooled.
 It wasn’t your fault that you were told this error-filled tale.
 Your trust in the source was reasonable, but may have been betrayed.”